To be a tool of outreach and teaching through bringing memorized presentations of God’s Word to any who want to hear it

-By presenting Scripture through art, we spark discussion.
-Art must be processed and the primary way to do that is in community.
+By presenting Scripture in this way, we spark discussion.
+When we hear Scripture, it must be processed and the primary way to do that is in community.
 Questions must be addressed.
 What does this mean?
 Who is this Jesus?
 What is grace?
 How can I have a real relationship with God?
 How can a holy God love us this much?
 The desire of TheaTheos is to present Scripture in environments where subsequent discussion will lead and point people to Christ.

 What's in a Name?